-We conduct our business through three operating segments, the CA, BA and International segments.
-Our International business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012, and as of December 31, 2012 this segment had generated minimal revenues.
-Expenses for the International segment include development costs for next generation products, costs related to the expansion of our international sales and marketing teams, and other costs related to the start-up of our international business.
-See "-Results of Operations" for additional information regarding the International segment's activities.
+As noted above, effective January 1, 2013, we realigned our reporting segments into the following three segments: CA-NA, CA-ROW and BA.
+Our CA-ROW business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012, and as of March 31, 2013, this segment had generated minimal revenues.
+Expenses for the CA-ROW segment include development costs for next generation products, costs related to the expansion of our international sales and marketing teams, and other costs related to the start-up of our international business.
+See "-Results of Operations" for additional information regarding the CA-ROW segment's activities.

-The following briefly describes certain key components of revenue for the CA and BA segments and expenses for the CA, BA and International segments, as presented in our consolidated statements of operations.
+The following briefly describes certain key components of revenue for the CA-NA and BA segments and expenses for the CA-NA, BA and CA-ROW segments, as presented in our consolidated statements of operations.